-The Act on the confirmation of private plans (Wet homologatie onderhands akkoord or WHOA) was submitted to the Dutch parliament last year (2019) and, once adopted, introduces a framework under which tailor-made (financial) restructuring plans can be implemented outside formal insolvency proceedings.
+The Act on the confirmation of private restructuring plans (Wet homologatie onderhands akkoord or WHOA) was submitted to the Dutch parliament (2019) and, once adopted, introduces a framework under which tailor-made (financial) restructuring plans can be implemented outside formal insolvency proceedings.
 The WHOA combines elements of the English Scheme of Arrangements, US Chapter 11 and the EU Restructuring Directive (EU 2019/1023).
+The Act will enter into force on 1 January 2021.

 The WHOA provides for a fast and efficient restructuring procedure outside of formal insolvency which, in principle, can be completed within a matter of months.
 The restructuring plan may bind (a selection of) secured, unsecured and preferential creditors as well as shareholders, whilst at the same time adequately protecting the interests of any dissenting party.